 Inclusive leadership is far more common in some industries than it is others.
-Workers in financial and insurance services (41%) and education and training (40%) report the highest experience with inclusive managers, exceeding the national average of 31%.
+Workers in education and training (46%), professional, scientific and technical, and information media telecommunications (both 42%) report the highest experience with inclusive managers.

-In contrast, only 17% of workers in the manufacturing industry report their manager is inclusive, while those in public administration and safety (25%), retail trade (24%), and transport, postal and warehousing (22%) also report inclusive leadership below the national average.
+In contrast, only 25% of workers in the manufacturing industry report their manager is inclusive, while those in transport, postal and warehousing (27%), and public administration and safety (32%) also reported low levels of inclusive leadership.